wugner/UnityLocalizationFromExcel/README.md

 - "**CONTENT_**" is a prefix which should followed by a language name such as en or jp or what ever you like.
 	- The data in this column is the actual text to display in text mode, or a sprite name in sprite mode.
 	- You can set more than one content for multiple languages in one sheet, like the samples files in the project.
 Be sure these language names are the same if you seperate your data in multiple sheets or files.
 	- You won't have to add all languages in one single row.
 An id can appear more than once as long as the different rows have no same language column.
-Usually, you create vocabulary files in two or three languages which you main supported in the begining or middle phase of your development, and you would like to set those contents in one row since you can simply compare them.
+Usually, you create vocabulary files in two or three languages which are your mainly supported languages in the begining or middle phase of your development, and you would like to set those contents in the same file and same row since you can simply compare them.
 And in the late phase of your development, you may want to add some more language without updating those files created in early phases.
-This feature is made for this case.
+This feature is designed for this case.
 - "**FONT_**" is also followed by the language name just like "CONTENT_".
 	- "FONT_" is a nullable parameter to specify a font which is different from the language's default font for this id.
 If this vocabulary in this language use the default font, set it empty.
-	- "FONT_" should appear with "CONTENT_" in pair.
+	- "FONT_" should appears with "CONTENT_" in pair.
 	- The language's default font can be set in LocalizationConfig.asset.
 - "**REMARK**" is the comment of this id.
-	- It will displayed in id selection window, and appear as a comment in the constant C# source file for every field.
+	- It will be displayed in id selection window, and appears as a comment in the constant C# source file for every field.
 	- The remark column is an optional column, since one id can appear in defferent sheets or files but the remark should be one.
-If multiple remarks are set for one id, one of them will be accepted but which one is depend on the order of reading files.
+If multiple remarks are set for one id, one of them will be accepted but which one will be accepted is depend on the order of reading files.
-	- It is no use for rumtime.
+	- It is no use for runtime.
 - Any other column with a header besides above introduced will be ignored.